 It is important because it enables brands to reach users who have already shown interest in their products or services, making them more likely to convert into paying customers.

 Effective retargeting strategies include segmenting your audience, using dynamic retargeting, experimenting with ad formats, setting frequency caps, offering incentives, and continuously testing and optimising your campaigns.

 What are some future trends in retargeting?

-Future trends in retargeting include advanced audience targeting, integration with other marketing channels, increased emphasis on privacy, focus on customer experience, and the use of new ad formats such as augmented reality (AR) and virtual reality (VR) ads.
+Future trends include advanced audience targeting, integration with other marketing channels, increased emphasis on privacy, focus on customer experience, and the use of new ad formats such as augmented reality (AR) and virtual reality (VR) ads.

 Is retargeting ethical?